 Entities affected by HIPAA

-The entities that transmit health information to make particular transactions for which the U.S. Department of Health and Human Services has adopted standards come under the scope of this act.
-These transactions may be of the healthcare claims, advice regarding payment and remittance, healthcare status, coordination of benefits, enrollment, and disenrollment, eligibility checks, transfers of electronic healthcare funds, or referral certification and authorization.
+These transactions may be healthcare claims, advice regarding payment and remittance, healthcare status, coordination of benefits, enrollment, eligibility checks, transfers of electronic healthcare funds, referral certifications, and authorization.

 The HIPAA Privacy and Security Rules

-According to this, appropriate administrative, physical, and technical safeguards should be adopted to ensure the confidentiality, integrity, and security of the electronically protected health information of the patients.
+According to this, appropriate administrative, physical, and technical measures should be adopted to ensure the confidentiality, integrity, and security of the patients' health information.

 The covered entities and business associates dealing with this protected health information (PHI) must comply with these rules.

-Therefore, most of the entities refer to a third party, precisely a HIPAA compliant email provider, to work as per the HIPAA standards.
+Therefore, most of the entities refer to a third party, precisely a HIPAA compliant email provider, to work on HIPAA standards.

-A HIPAA compliant email must be encrypted.
-The encryption makes the data unreadable during the transmission and at rest.
+A HIPAA-compliant email must be encrypted as it makes the data unreadable during the transmission and at rest.

-As per the HIPAA email rules, the messages in transit containing the ePHI have to meet the encryption requirements.
-It helps in securing the emails that users are sending outside a protected internal email network going beyond the firewall.
+- As per the HIPAA email rules, the messages in transit containing the ePHI have to meet the encryption requirements.
+It helps secure the emails that users are sending outside a protected email network.

-A covered entity may go for a risk analysis to understand the level of risk involved and decide whether encryption will be required, and some other alternative will work.
-The OCR requires complete documents explaining why the encryption has not been chosen and also, how safe is it to use the other option.
+A covered entity may go for a risk analysis to understand the level of risk and decide whether encryption will be required or use another option.
+The OCR requires complete documents explaining why the encryption has not been chosen and how safe it is to use the other option.

-An entity can choose any appropriate method of encryption, but it should be on par with the latest technological advances.
+An entity can choose any appropriate encryption method, but it should be on par with the latest technological advances.

 An entity or business associate can secure the emails by complying with HIPAA standards.
 One can also use the following ways to keep the emails secure:

-A secure cloud-based email platform hosting a HIPAA compliant server is a good option to ensure the security of emails.
-However, you should connect via HTTPS with the server, so there will be an encrypted connection between you and your email server.
+A secure cloud-based email platform hosting a HIPAA compliant server is an excellent option to ensure the security of emails.
+However, you should connect via an HTTPS server to ensure an encrypted connection between you and your email server.
 Unfortunately, there is no guarantee of the email transmission from the cloud server to the recipient's server or workstation.
 It works when all the senders and recipients have accounts on the same cloud-based email service.

 As previously mentioned, encryption is a non-negligible element of HIPAA.

 Many email service providers encrypt the message during the transmission from your workstation to the recipient's server.
-The recipient gets a notification in case the particular recipient is not a client of that email service provider.
+The recipient gets a notification in case the person is not a client of that email service provider.
 After establishing a secure connection, the recipient can then retrieve the message.

-Some EMR/EHR systems provide a secure portal of messages for the patients.
-Here, you can store the patient's information and retrieve it as per the requirement.
-An email will notify whenever the recipient gets a message on the portal.
-The patients can simply log in and securely receive the message.
-If there's no such portal, then you can also avail of these portal services from other providers such as eDossea and BrightSquid.
+Some EMR/EHR systems provide a secure portal of messages for the patients to store the patient's information and retrieve it as per their requirements.
+You'll get an email notification whenever the recipient gets a message on the portal.
+The patients can log in and securely receive the message.
+If there's no such portal, you can also avail of these portal services from other providers such as eDossea and BrightSquid.

 Apart from the above, other email considerations are:

-A strong password/passphrase and multi-factor authentication wherever available helps in limiting access, thereby protecting the email account.
+A strong password/passphrase and multi-factor authentication help limit access, thereby protecting the email account.

-While sending emails, the personnel can use email disclaimers and confidentiality notices to inform the patients, and respective recipients that the information is PHI, and they should use it accordingly.
+While sending emails, the personnel can use email disclaimers and confidentiality notices to inform the patients and recipients that the information is PHI, and they should use it accordingly.